Yorkshire Sculpture International: Rashid Johnson

 From new work by international artists to sculpture drawn from world-class collections, this festival across Leeds and Wakefield showcases sculpture in all its forms.

 Rashid Johnson (b.
 Chicago) makes work that explores art history, literature, philosophy, race and representation.
-He uses a broad range of media including sculpture, drawing and film, and materials from tribal masks and houseplants to shea butter.
+He works in a variety of media including sculpture, drawing and film, using materials ranging from from tribal masks and books to houseplants and shea butter.
+Through his work, Johnson draws attention to the processes of identity creation, especially within contemporary black America.

-Recent exhibitions include: Rashid Johnson.
+Recent exhibitions by Rashid Johnson include: Rashid Johnson.
 It Never Entered My Mind, Hauser & Wirth, St Moritz (2019); Groundings, Museum of Contemporary Art, Chicago (2019); Rashid Johnson.
 No More Water, Lismore Castle Arts (2918) and Michael Jackson: On the Wall, National Portrait Gallery, London (2018).

 About Yorkshire Sculpture International